clicrdv-admin/omnipay/README.md

   # Request phase : defines the redirection to the payment gateway
   # Inputs
   # * amount (integer) : the amount in cents to pay
+  # * options (Hash) : optional parameters for this payment.
+See above.
+  #   e.g reference to use, title to display, ...
   # Outputs: array with 3 elements :
   # * the HTTP method to use ('GET' ot 'POST')
   # * the url to call